BlueCoin/BlueCoin/doc/readme-qt.rst

     qmake
     make

-Alternatively, install `Qt Creator`_ and open the `frozen-qt.pro` file.
+Alternatively, install `Qt Creator`_ and open the `bleuet-qt.pro` file.

-An executable named `frozen-qt` will be built.
+An executable named `bleuet-qt` will be built.

 .. _`Qt Creator`: http://qt-project.org/downloads/